The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 temperings.

-strengths.
-As it traveled across the diverse landscapes of South India, it
+its greatest strengths.
+As it traveled across the diverse landscapes of South

-absorbed local ingredients, preferences, and cooking techniques, resulting in a
+India, it absorbed local ingredients, preferences, and cooking techniques,

-fascinating tapestry of regional styles.
-Each variation tells a story of its
+resulting in a fascinating tapestry of regional styles.
+Each variation tells a

 - Profile: